Western Animation: Bebe's Kids

-- Getting Crap Past the Radar: Listen closely to the song playing on the ride.
-At one point, it states something similar to "If a hand down your pants is a resumption."
+- Getting Crap Past the Radar: Listen closely to the song playing on the train ride.
+At one point, it says "If a hand down your pants feels like a grand resumption."

 - There's also a rotating fountain statue, with water coming out of the vase it's holding; however, said statue is first seen from behind, a point of view that makes it look like the statue is peeing.

 - Hartman Hips: Jameeka.

 - Hero Antagonists: The Fun World security.